- Climate Initiatives Program

 MTC, in partnership with Caltrans and the Bay Conservation and Development Commission (BCDC), is part of a pilot project sponsored by the Federal Highway Administration (FHWA) that is conducting risk assessments of impacts on infrastructure from projected sea level rise

-The San Francisco Bay Area's four regional government agencies are collaborating on several key initiatives under the One Bay Area umbrella.
-Whether it's developing the Bay Area's long-range transportation and land-use/housing plan, tackling climate change, improving air quality, protecting the Bay or increasing energy efficiency, all of these initiatives share one thing in common: they cut across jurisdictional boundaries and can benefit from a coordinated, collaborative approach.
+The San Francisco Bay Area's four regional government agencies are collaborating on key initiatives to develop an integrated long-range transportation and land-use/housing plan, tackle climate change, improve air quality, protect the Bay, and increase energy efficiency.
+Because these initiative cut across jurisdictional boundaries, they can benefit from a coordinated, collaborative approach:

-Plan Bay Area is the next iteration of the Bay Area’s long-range transportation and land-use/housing plan.
-Unlike previous long-range plans, Plan Bay Area combines transportation and land use into a single, integrated plan, as required by California Senate Bill 375.
+Plan Bay Area is the Bay Area’s long-range transportation and land-use/housing plan.
+Plan Bay Area is the Bay Area's first long-range, regional plan to integrate transportation and land use, as required by California Senate Bill 375.
 The long-range plan is updated every four years.

-The Bay Area Prosperity Plan is a new Bay Area initiative made possible by a $5 million grant from the U.S. Department of Housing and Urban Development (HUD) to the Association of Bay Area Governments (ABAG) and the Metropolitan Transportation Commission (MTC) in June 2012.
+The Bay Area Prosperity Plan is a new Bay Area initiative made possible by a $5 million grant from the U.S. Department of Housing and Urban Development (HUD), awarded jointly to ABAG and MTC in June 2012.

-The Bay Area Air Quality Management District (BAAQMD) developed the Bay Area 2010 Clean Air Plan in collaboration with partner agencies to improve Bay Area air quality and protect public health.
-It addresses four main categories of pollutants: ground-level ozone, particulate matter, air toxics and greenhouse gases.
+BAAQMD developed the Bay Area 2010 Clean Air Plan in collaboration with partner agencies to improve Bay Area air quality and protect public health.
+The Clean Air Plan addresses four categories of pollutants: ground-level ozone, particulate matter, air toxics and greenhouse gases.

-The San Francisco Bay Plan is the Bay Conservation and Development Commission's (BCDC) master blueprint for reversing the Bay's decline.
+The San Francisco Bay Plan is BCDC's master blueprint for reversing the Bay's decline.
 It includes policies regulating all Bay filling and dredging, protection of wetlands and water quality, development within the first 100 feet of Bay shoreline and preparing for climate-induced sea level rise.